0racle/raku-Inline-J/README.md

 # 3.83333
 ```

+Since this wraps `do`, the `eval` method can also return a Failure.

 free
 ----
 This calls the `JFree` C function to free the J interpreters memory.
 Ideally, this should not need to be run, as `Inline::J` objects call this method on `DESTROY`.